MBoemo/DNAscent/README.md

 - pysam (https://github.com/pysam-developers/pysam),
 - pomegranate (https://github.com/jmschrei/pomegranate).

 Pomegranate is a Cython library of hidden markov model (HMM) algorithms that serves as a backend for Osiris.
+All of these dependencies should be installed before installing Osiris.

 ### Installation and Setup
 Install Osiris by running: